Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 - Question: How will you find those bad apples?

-Yesterday, we learned how to assess and control the quality of samples as well as screen for contaminants.
+In the previous class, we learned how to assess and control the quality of samples as well as screen for contaminants.
 But the problem with such tools or any other tools is, they work on per-sample basis and produce only single report/logs per sample.
 Therefore, it becomes cumbersome to dig through each sample's reports and make appropriate quality control calls.

 Thankfully, there is a tool called multiqc which parses the results directory containing output from various tools, reads the log report created by those tools (ex: FastQC, FastqScreen, Quast), aggregates them and creates a single report summarizing all of these results so that you have everything in one place.
 This helps greatly in identifying the outliers and removing or reanalysizing it individually.